What is Personalization in CX? | 1. Personalized CS | 2. Faster Support Handling | 3. Email Marketing Personalization |

 In terms of customer experience, personalization is designing or tailoring your services and communications to meet every single customer’s individual preferences and requirements.

-For instance, we’re all becoming rather familiar with the personalized marketing greetings.
+For instance, we’re all becoming rather familiar with personalized marketing greetings.
 Whenever you open an email that starts with your first name, that’s CX personalization in action.

 Furthermore, you’re running a business in our current day and age of empowered customers.
 Empowered customers tend to leave businesses that don’t have high personalization levels behind.